Often times getting more inquiries, applicants, and enrolled families comes down to one thing: communication.

 #1 Identify your key messages

-There are two broad types of messages to use in communication plans that have a significant impact on moving families through the funnel: informational and interest-based.
-Both types of messages are able to personalize the experience for your families.
+There are two broad types of messages you can use that have a significant impact on moving families through the funnel: informational and interest-based.
+Both types of messages can help you personalize the experience for your families.

 - Informational messages are objective and used to answer questions and help your families get through the admissions or enrollment process.
 Typically, these types of messages help remove obstacles that might be holding your families back from moving forward to the next step.